 - Buy a head of cabbage.
 It will be much fresher than buying a bag of pre-shredded coleslaw and therefore will be more nutritious.

-- I used a julienne tool to cut the carrots in long thin strips, but grating them will work fine, too.
+- I use a julienne tool to cut the carrots into long thin strips, but grating them will work fine, too.
 Red bell peppers and green onions are easy to slice thinly with a sharp knife.

 - If you have toasted sesame oil on hand, it will add incredible flavour to the sesame miso dressing, but regular sesame oil will also be good.